-The Snohomish Health District has confirmed 11 cases of hepatitis A in Snohomish County residents (last update 1/16/2020).
+The Snohomish Health District has confirmed 18 cases of hepatitis A since December in an outbreak affecting Snohomish County residents (last update 2/24/2020).
 Most of the cases have been living homeless in the Everett, Lynnwood, Marysville, Tulalip, and Arlington areas, as well as being linked to illicit drug use.

 - Health Warning for People Living Homeless (pdf)

 - Health Warning for Encampment Operators (pdf)

 - Cleaning to Kill Hep A and How to Clean Up Vomit, Diarrhea & Blood (pdf)